AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 ORDER BY ProductID,ModifiedDate;
 ```
 ![[Pasted image 20250510110501.png]]
 This is displaying final value for each ProductID based on its previous entries data.
-This is not the expected result so the LAST
+This is not the expected result so the ==LAST_VALUE() should be used along with ==